Vegetable Shares (20 weeks: June through Late October)

 We offer two sizes for the vegetable share: small and regular.

 The small share is appropriate for 1-2 adults(on average), or families with very young children.
-The small share may contain slightly less variety on a weekly basis than the regular or super family share.
+The small share may contain slightly less variety on a weekly basis than the regular share.

 We’ve estimated our regular share to be between 5-20 lbs of produce.
 Or another way to put it: a regular share will fill 1-2 grocery bags.
 Depending on your eating habits, this share could feed a household or 2-4 adults.

 The vegetable shares are offered with two different pick-up options.

 Pre-boxed Vegetable Shares: All pick-up locations have pre-boxed vegetable shares as an option.
 The vegetable shares are packed at the farm into re-usable crates (yellow crates for regular shares, and green crates for small shares).
 When members arrive at their pick-up location, they take their shares.
 The following week, members bring back their empty crates and pick up that week’s share.

 Choice-Style Vegetable Shares: The “Choice-Style” vegetable share is available at our CSA pickup locations in Burlington, Lawrence, Dracut, Tewksbury, Reading, and East Somerville.
 Members are greeted by a CSA site volunteer, where they check in, but instead of dropping off and picking up a crate or box, members bring their own bags to transport their shares.
 Members then proceed to our line up of vegetables where all the week’s produce is set up like a farmers market in rows of big green crates.
 Above each crate is a sign telling members how many of each item to take.
 For some of the vegetables, members will have a choice between two or more items.
 The signs will denote which vegetables to choose from and how many total items you are allowed to take.
 It’s up to you the combination of vegetables you want to take home.

 Spring Share (14 weeks: Early March through Mid June)